kylemcdonald/ofxFaceTracker/readme.md

 Demonstrates the `ExpressionClassifier`, which can load, save, and classify expressions into pre-trained categories.
 Provides basic expressions (eyebrows raised, neutral, smiling) as examples.

+## Calibrated

+Fairly complicated example that demonstrates some advanced/experimental features of ofxCv and ofxFaceTracker for doing AR-style augmentation of the face.

 ### FaceOSC

 Sends as much data as possible from `ofxFaceTracker` via OSC, including various "gestures", position, and orientation.